Cancer is a rising problem, and it is significantly associated with pain.

 Radiotherapy for pain management

-In patients with advanced prostate cancer, bone metastasis is one of the most common pain causes.
+Bone metastasis is a prevalent source of pain in patients with advanced prostate cancer.
 Radiotherapy can contribute to managing this type of pain by shrinking metastasis areas.
 It also slows down the growth of tumors, allowing our healthy tissue to repair the area.

 Bone density therapy and surgical bone repair